 Apraxia is an impairment in the ability to execute complex coordinated movements, despite having the desire and the physical capacity to perform the movements.
 It often affects movements of the arm, hand or mouth.

 For many, thoughts of going home provide comfort—the familiarity of a favorite chair, recollection of a special occasion, established routines.
 In their small rural town in New Hampshire, nothing would be the same again for Stephen and Barbara.

 Stephen, a college administrator and published author, was a real extrovert who loved to talk.
 Barbara fondly recalls that he was the entertainer at social gatherings.
 The changes caused by his stroke were devastating.
 Even the rural area they loved now presented barriers to Stephen’s mobility.

 Given her background and the new knowledge she was picking up about the neuroplasticity of the brain, Barbara was determined to try everything she could think of, that Stephen would agree to, not just for speech but for every aspect of his recovery.
-She recruited help wherever she could find it—online therapists, speech-language consultants, in-home therapists and caregivers.
-She and Stephen even travelled to Canada for a five-week intensive aphasia program.
+She recruited help wherever she could find it—online therapists, speech-language consultants, in-home therapists, and caregivers.
+She and Stephen even traveled to Canada for a five-week intensive aphasia program.

 “It’s about trial and error,” Barbara explains.
-“It’s frustrating, because you’re so vulnerable.
+“It’s frustrating because you’re so vulnerable.
 You’ll do anything for hope.
 It comes down to trying different things and looking for progress.”

 Finding the Right Tools

 While Stephen may have benefitted in some measure from every approach, Barbara feels that stimulating conversation and speech therapy apps had the most impact on his aphasia and apraxia.